 This document will focus on work related stress, its causes, signs and symptoms as well as management responsibilities and requirements to meet legal requirements.

-Work-related stress is one of the most commonly reported causes of occupational ill health in Great Britain, accounting for 40% of all work-related ill health cases, and 49% of all working days lost due to ill health in 2016/17.
+Work-related stress is one of the most commonly reported causes of occupational ill health in Great Britain.
+In 2019/20 work-related stress, depression or anxiety accounted for 51% of all work-related ill health and 55% of all days lost due to work-related ill-health.
 The emergency services along with other public services record the highest incidence rates of stress.

 Work-related stress is defined as a harmful reaction that people have to undue pressures and demands placed on them at work.
 By its very nature, stress is difficult to measure and HSE has two different data sources from which to conduct analysis.
 The preferred data source used by HSE for calculating rates and estimates for stress, depression or anxiety is the Labour Force Survey (LFS).

-The LFS is a household survey consisting of around 37,000 households per quarter across Great Britain which provides information about the labour market.
+The LFS is a national survey run by the Office for National Statistics of currently around 33,000 households each quarter across Great Britain which provides information about the labour market.
 HSE commissions a module of questions in the LFS to gain a view of work-related illness based on individual perceptions.

 There are six main areas that can lead to work-related stress if they are not managed properly.
 These are: demands, control, support, relationships, role and change.